jg-digital-media/jgdm_snooker_scorer/readme.md

 + `COMPLETED: 19-05-2025` Player does not make a pot when making a break - a "MISS".
 (Player 1)
 + `COMPLETED: 19-05-2025` Track which player is at the table
 + `COMPLETED: 19-05-2025` Player 2 at the table - misses ball should revert back to player 1 at the table

++ `COMPLETED: 19-05-2025` Player 1 misses a pot attempt - player 2 is at the table to shoot for a red ball if there are red balls left on the table.

++ `COMPLETED: 19-05-2025` Player 2 misses a pot attempt - player 1 is at the table to shoot for a red ball if there are red balls left on the table..

++ `COMPLETED: 19-05-2025` Next player reverts to shooting for a red ball after a miss.

++ `COMPLETED: 19-05-2025` If player 2 is set to shoot for a red ball, don't deduct any points remaining from the available points if they miss their shot

++ `TODO:` disable all player 1 buttons when player 1 miss button is clicked.
++ `TODO:` disable all player 2 buttons when player 2 miss button is clicked.

++ `TODO:` Next player reverts to shooting for a red ball after a foul.
 + `TODO:` Revert to shooting for a red ball after a foul.
-Player 2 misses a pot attempt - player 1 is at the table to shoot for a red ball.
 + `TODO:` Shouldn't take the missed points into account until I simulate shooting for a colour after the 2 reds at once.
 + `TODO`: Last break for player 1 resets when player 1 misses a pot attempt.